steveseguin/BluBerry-Backup/README.md

-# Creates beautifully simple archival photo albumns that fit on Blu-ray discs
+# Creates beautifully simple archival photo albums that fit on Blu-ray discs

 This Python script organizes media files (images and videos) from a source directory into optimized "discs" based on a specified maximum size.
 It also generates HTML galleries for each disc with features like thumbnail generation, slideshows, and more.